 Hegseth earned degrees at both Princeton and Harvard.

-The announcement comes after Hegseth said the DOD would be ending its support of “graduate-level professional military education” as well as fellowship and certificate programs for troops at Harvard beginning in the 2026–27 academic year in a Feb.
+The order comes after Hegseth said the DOD would be ending its support of “graduate-level professional military education” as well as fellowship and certificate programs for troops at Harvard beginning in the 2026–27 academic year in a Feb.
 6 video on X. He also announced a review of all graduate professional military education, fellowships and certificate programs for other Ivy League universities and private institutions.

 This is a developing story.
 Check back for more updates.